life-itself/artearthtech.com/content/get-involved.md

 <img src="/images/Gathering-meal-2019.jpg" width="800">

-<a id="research"></a>
 ---

 ## Research calls

 Our monthly research hangouts are where we discuss topics over the weekend for 2-3 hours.
 You do not need to be an expert or a researcher to take part!
 It begins with updates and a short presentation followed by time to collaborate together on whatever research or reflection we are doing.
 Each theme is decided two weeks in advance.
 Rufus sets the topic and you can email [rufus@artearthtech.com](mailto:rufus@artearthtech.com) with your suggestions and to join the group.

 Previous topics include:

-* Wise Education: what would a truly wise and well education look like?
+- Wise Education: what would a truly wise and well education look like?
-* Concrete Steps about Climate Change
+- Concrete Steps about Climate Change
-* Aligning People, Planet and Purpose through neuroscience and culture
+- Aligning People, Planet and Purpose through neuroscience and culture
-* Mindfulness, neuroscience and trauma
+- Mindfulness, neuroscience and trauma

 Our A/E/T member from Taiwan Ines Chen said:

 > These free hangouts came up with interesting discussions and brought me different perspectives from other participants, and inspired me to go deeper into the subjects that I'm most concerned with.

-<a id="writing"></a>
 ---

-## Writing - blogs and academic papers
+## Writing- blogs and academic papers

 A key element of our community and our offering is a place for people to express their views and thinking on our research themes and our hypothesis: